CompPhysics/MLErasmus/README.md

 | | |
 |-|-|
 |_Recommended textbooks_:| |
+| | - Goodfellow, Bengio and Courville, Deep Learning, see https://www.deeplearningbook.org.
+This textbook is excellent, in particular chapter 1-12 for this course.
 | | - Christopher M. Bishop, Pattern Recognition and Machine Learning, Springer, https://www.springer.com/gp/book/9780387310732.
 This is the main textbook and this course covers chapters 1-7, 11 and 12. |
 | | - Trevor Hastie, Robert Tibshirani, Jerome H. Friedman, The Elements of Statistical Learning, Springer, https://www.springer.com/gp/book/9780387848570.
 This is a well-known text and serves as additional text.|
 | | - Aurelien Geron, Hands‑On Machine Learning with Scikit‑Learn and TensorFlow, O'Reilly, https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/.
 This text is very useful since it contains many code examples.|